SV-ROS/intro_to_ros/README.md

 ## Edit your map

 If you would like, you may edit your map using a image editing program like Gimp.
 Open the `map.pgm` file saved previously.
 Use the grey, black, and white colors from your map to edit it.
 Black is a solid object, white is open space, and grey is unknown space.
-To save, using Gimp, use the Export as function and save in raw form.
+To save using Gimp, use the "Export as" function and save in raw form.